ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/library_setup/matlab_linux.md

 ### [Building and Running the Sample Code](#building-and-running-the-sample-code)

-Dynamixel SDK example code for Python uses the library files(.so for Linux) built in C language.
+DYNAMIXEL SDK example code for Python uses the library files(.so for Linux) built in C language.

-Each released Dynamixel SDK have latest library files in `[DynamixelSDK folder]/c/build/[linuxXX]/libdxl_xYY_c.so` which should be built by its own source code.
+Each released DYNAMIXEL SDK have latest library files in `[DynamixelSDK folder]/c/build/[linuxXX]/libdxl_xYY_c.so` which should be built by its own source code.

 #### Import libraries